cloudiator/visor/README.md

 **Required Libraries**

  - Sigar(Inside the lib folder)
- 	- Copy all non-jar files from lib folder (of this branch) to .m2/repository/org/fusesource/sigar/1.6.4
+ 	- Copy all non-jar files from back_lib folder (of this branch) to .m2/repository/org/fusesource/sigar/1.6.4
  - Log4j(Inside the lib folder)

 **Installation**